akashlikhitkar7/generat-rendom-color/README.md

 # generat-rendom-color
 This code will display a button labeled "Generate Random Color".
-When clicked, it will generate a random color and display it as a filled circle on the webpage.
+When clicked, it will generate a random color and display it as a filled box on the webpage.